yougov/mongo-connector/mongo-connector/README.md

 `-b` or `--backend-url` is to specify the URL to the target system being used.
 For example, if you were using Solr out of the box, you could use '-b http://localhost:8080/solr' with the SolrDocManager to establish a proper connection.
 Don't use quotes around address.
+If target system doesn't need URL, don't specify.

 `-o` or `--oplog-ts` is to specify the name of the file that stores the oplog progress timestamps.
 This file is used by the system to store the last timestamp read on a specific oplog.
 This allows